Sugar cane has been traced to Papau New Guinea Flowering Cane ready to be harvested

 Larger distilleries can generate their own electricity though older distilleries didn't use any electricity in the distillery.

 Work commenced at daylight and finished at dusk.
-Steam engine from 1932

 Steam engines power most of the cane crushers on Martinique.